akshayshedbalkar/cagr/README.md

 3. Fees: This one is harder to assume.
 Index funds can have fees as low as 0.01%, while actively manages funds can go as high as 2%.
 Stocks have buying, selling and exchange fees.
 Further, many banks/ brokers charge for the account itself.
 This charge might be waived if regular transactions are made.
 A value of 0.2% is set here.
 This is a reasonable value considering all these factors.

-The assumptions can be changed in main.c
+The assumptions can be changed in main.c.